tillmanjex/Shortcut_FirstTermProject/DOCUMENTATION/Shortcut - Processing Documentation.md

 ### 2022-03-05
 For the final sketch I thought of returning to the recursion idea, as I really want to experiment with hypnotic visuals and patterns.
-At some point I would like to recreate a callidoscopic hallucination I had once when I was around eight years old, that I can still vividly remember.
+At some point I would like to recreate a kaleidoscopic hallucination I had once when I was around eight years old, that I can still vividly remember.
 To present this sketch interestingly in VR, I thought of creating a floating concave hemisphere, with a "U" section cut out of the bottom.
 The user would walk into the hollow space of this "U" and be fully surrounded by the inside surface of the hemisphere, enabling an effective viewing environment to play with depth and perception as the user's full field of view will be used.

 Pretty easy to achieve in the end.
 Despite how much of a cheap trick this is, with a bit more fine tuning and good design intent it will suit the concave viewing space well.
 And it will also buy me some needed time to devote time to the VR implementation and to polish everything up including documentation.